-ALTH 1101 Introduction to Allied Health 2 credits Prerequisite: Acceptance into Allied Health Prog, Corequisite: MAST 1115 information all health care workers need to work in any department of the health care environment.
-It will include an orientation to the health care delivery system including history and definition. his course will cover different allied health care occupations and the multidisciplinary skills needed for success in the health care environment.
+ALTH 1101 Introduction to Allied Health 2 credits Prerequisite: Acceptance into Allied Health Prog, Corequisite: MAST 1115

+Introductory level course that includes the basic information all health care workers need to work in any department of the health care environment.
+It will include an orientation to the health care delivery system including history and definition.
+This course will cover different allied health care occupations and the multi-disciplinary skills needed for success in the health care environment.
 This course will also include orientation into OSHA measures and guidelines, infection control, and measurement of vital signs.